aimarpl/cheat-sheet-pdf/README.md

-# DevOps and IT Cheat-Sheet Collection
+# IT Cheat-Sheet Collection

-Welcome to the Cheat-Sheet Collection for DevOps, Engineers, IT, and more!
+Welcome to the Cheat-Sheet Collection!
 This repository contains a curated list of cheat-sheets for various tools and technologies commonly used in the software development and IT industry.

 ## :scroll: Rules